 The visible church is the gathering of believers around Christ in His word.
 It is a community of people intended by God to bear witness to Him and actively seek the extension of His rule.
 Within its community, both men and women are to seek proper expression of their gifts as they work to build the church in love.
 The Bible makes it clear that in church leadership, as in marriage, the roles of men and women are not interchangeable.
 We are committed to expressing the differences within relationships of mutual dependence.

 JOIN US ON SUNDAYS

-Weekend services at Auckland Ev are all about Jesus.
+Weekend services at our campuses in Auckland are all about Jesus.
 Whether through singing, giving or the message, we want to be captivated by Jesus and know Him better.
 When followers of Jesus gather in one place around His word, something special happens.
 God is heard.
 Hearts are healed.
 Hope is restored.
 Faith grows.
 And relationships are forged that stand the test of time.
 Come and join us!